kratzersmz/teska-cloud/README.md

 # Info
 Goal of this project is to have an hybrid installer for paedml-linux/paedml-windows, serving a nextcloud installation best practice the docker way
 This project is currently in developing.
-You'll find the prequisites for ubuntu server in the prerequisitsfile
+You'll find the prequisites for ubuntu server in the prerequisitsfile.
+Uses https://github.com/nextcloud/docker as best practice source.

 # Instructions paedml-windows
-## Add an A Record on your Domain to Octo/Sophos IP(in this case octo is 37.22.22.111)
+## Add an A Record on your public Domain
-e.g. cloud.hans-schule.de	IN	A	37.22.22.111	3600s	(01:00:00)
+In this example Octo/Sophos public IP is 37.22.22.111 e.g. cloud.hans-schule.de	IN	A	37.22.22.111	3600s	(01:00:00)

 if you want to use collabora, please setup another domain e.g. office.hans-schule.de and point to same IP